godotengine/godot-docs/classes/class_undoredo.rst

 Description
 -----------

-Helper to maange UndoRedo in the editor or custom tools.
+Helper to manage UndoRedo in the editor or custom tools.
 It works by storing calls to functions in both 'do' an 'undo' lists.

 Common behavior is to create an action, then add do/undo calls to functions or property changes, then committing the action.